 Outside, the woods loomed like silent sentinels, their gnarled branches twisting into shapes that seemed to writhe in the moonlight.
 The air filtering through the cracked window carried the damp, earthy scent of moss and decay, mingling with the faint tang of motor oil from the struggling engine.

-Alice’s hazel eyes flicked to the rearview mirror—a nervous habit from years of city driving—and her breath caught.
-A shadow darted between the trees, a fleeting smudge of darkness that vanished when she blinked.
-Her heart thudded.
+Alice’s hazel eyes flicked to the rearview mirror, a nervous habit she picked up from years of city driving.
+Her breath caught as a shadow darted between the trees, a quick blur that disappeared when she blinked.
+Her heart pounded.

 “Just a deer,” she muttered, but her voice trembled in the empty car.